 A great review can earn you a new customer.
 A poor review can cost you hundreds.
 Encourage better reviews and recommendations from previous guests by engaging them after checking out.
 Your hotel could feature dozens, if not hundreds, of times on review websites, so you must ensure that each page has positive reviews and complimentary content.

 Monitor reviews on the most popular sites, note any bad reviews, and engage dissatisfied guests with helpful and constructive feedback.
 Neutralise negative feedback wherever you can.
-Find more detailed information about managing online reviews in the article “Tips to Manage Online Hotel Reviews”.
+In the article “Tips to Manage Online Hotel Reviews, “ find more detailed information about managing online reviews.”

-For hotel owners and others operating in the hospitality industry, finding ways to stand out from rivals and appeal to potential customers is essential.
+For hotel owners and others in the hospitality industry, it is essential to find ways to stand out from rivals and appeal to potential customers.
 One of the best ways to do this is to deliver tailored, individual marketing messages.

 In the article “Ways Personalization Marketing Can Benefit the Hospitality”, you will learn more about how to achieve this through personalization marketing and learn about how this concept can improve marketing efforts and revenue generation.